Best Places To Go For A Dip

 Browning Lake (Murrin)

 Browning Lake is located in Murrin Provincial Park approximately ten minutes south of Squamish right beside Highway 99.
 The lake is warm with several small beach areas scattered around its perimeter.
 Browning Lake offers swimming, picnicking, fishing and a nice walking trail around the lake.
-Visitors should keep in mind this is one of Squamish's most popular parks for activities such as hiking and rock climbing, parking fills up fast!
+Visitors should keep in mind this is one of Squamish's most popular parks for activities such as hiking and rock climbing, so the parking fills up fast!

 Brohm Lake

-Located just north of Squamish along Highway 99, Brohm Lake is nestled in some of the oldest forests in Squamish and offers a great place to spend the day in the water.
+Just north of Squamish along Highway 99, Brohm Lake is nestled in some of the oldest forests in Squamish and offers a great place to spend the day in the water.
 There are lots of rock outcroppings, cliffs and even a couple of rope swings dotted around the lake.
 The water is clear and warm, especially in late August and early September, when the warm summer sun has been on it for a few months.
 Parking is limited, weekdays are the best time to plan your visit.

 Alice Lake